legiongis/hkstairs/README.md

     `pip install -r requirements.txt`

-+ create a settings_local.py file that contains your necessary postgres credentials
++ create a settings_local.py file that contains your necessary postgres credentials AND a MAPBOX_API_KEY with your key

 + setup the database with